Kim Jin-su: Club career

-On 13 January 2012, Albirex Niigata announced the signings of both Kim Jin-su and his compatriot Kim Young-keun.
-On 19 February 2012, Kim made his professional debut against Vissel Kobe in a pre-season friendly match, which Albirex won 3-0.
+On 13 January 2012, Albirex Niigata announced the signing of Kim Jin-su.
+On 19 February 2012, Kim made his professional debut against Vissel Kobe in a pre-season friendly match, which Albirex won 3–0.
 Furthermore, he scored his first professional goal in the same match, with a long range strike.

 He made his competitive debut in a J1 League match against Kawasaki Frontale on 10 March 2012, playing the full 90 minutes.

-On his birthday in 2014, TSG 1899 Hoffenheim announced the signing of Kim Jin-su.
+On his birthday in 2014, TSG Hoffenheim announced the signing of Kim Jin-su.
 Later on, he returned to Korea to play for Jeonbuk Hyundai Motors in 2017.

 In 2020, he signed for Saudi club Al-Nassr.

 International career

 Kim has represented South Korea at many youth levels.
 He had participated in the 2009 FIFA U-17 World Cup and the 2011 FIFA U-20 World Cup.

 2013 EAFF East Asian Cup

 On 20 July 2013, Kim made his debut for the South Korea senior team against Australia in a 0–0 draw.
 And South Korea ended in third place.